 - Government support: The state introduced some bonuses as incentives for electric car purchases to encourage people those models.
 This premium can go up to 66,000 yuan (that is to say about $9.000).
 An amount that is not insignificant to help a population where the emerging middle class can seek to invest in this kind of model, now that they can afford it.

 - Escaping restrictions: In Beijing, electric cars exempt residents from having to wait to be “drawn” to be allowed to drive.
 In Shanghai, this prevents them from paying prohibitive registration fees.
 But it also allows them to escape the control of registrations which is exercised rather strictly throughout China.

 - A taste for innovation: The Chinese love novelty, new technologies, and all kinds of modern gadgets.
 Thus, the electric car is perceived as “the car of the future”.
 It is therefore a selling point to the Chinese who really want to catch up with the technological gap they have been accumulating.

 - Limited maintenance: The mechanism of an electric car is far less complex than that of a gas car.
 There would be 7 times fewer components in an electric car!
 The car is thus much easier to repair and requires less effort to maintain.

 A promising but complicated market

-China hopes that electric cars will be able to account for one fifth of all car sales in China by 2025.
+China hopes that electric cars will be able to account for one-fifth of all car sales in China by 2025.
 That is why some restrictions have been put in place.
-Since builders’ offers and government support for the purchase of electric vehicles have had a mixed success, a new wave is now coming.
-A system of quota will be imposed from 2019 to each manufacturer present on the Chinese market.
+Since builders’ offers and government support for the purchase of electric vehicles have had mixed success, a new wave is now coming.
+A system of quotas will be imposed from 2019 on each manufacturer present in the Chinese market.
 This quota will be set at 10% of sales of electric or hybrid vehicles for 2019 and 12% for 2020.
-If they are not respected, the manufacturers will therefore have to buy credit to competitors that were over the quota.
+If they are not respected, the manufacturers will therefore have to buy credit from competitors that were over the quota.
 This should really motivate the sales of these models in the years to come.